 - 1. Understand existing drainage patterns within the project limits and offsite flows tributary to the project area. - 2.
 Where and when possible, keep off-site runoff from entering the construction site through the use of diversion dikes or temporary swales.
 It is critical that diversions be stabilized immediately following installation to prevent erosion of the diversion itself. - 3.
 Keep runoff velocities low and retain sediment loaded runoff on the construction site. - 4.
 Design any temporary facilities intended for the conveyance of stormwater to withstand the velocities of peak discharges. - 5.
 Control peak flow and discharge rates to minimize erosion at outlets and downstream channels or streambanks. - 6.
-Stabilize outlets as soon as possible after the start of construction and before the disturbance of surrounding areas. - 7.
-Divert runoff from critical areas, such as highly erodible soils and steep slopes, and convey to stable areas. - 8.
-Provide temporary bridges or culverts for construction equipment to cross natural or constructed channels.
+Ensure outlets are stabilized to withstand designed discharges. - 7.
+Divert runoff from critical areas, such as highly erodible soils and steep slopes, and convey to stable areas.

+- 8. Provide temporary bridges or culverts for construction equipment to cross natural or constructed channels.
 Bridge and culvert crossings shall be sized to accommodate peak discharges without causing undesirable water flow restrictions and without creating flood and scour conditions. - 9.
 Maintain or encourage sheet flow wherever feasible; use dispersion or energy dissipation BMPs to help prevent concentrated flows from developing. - 10.
 Provide stabilization methods adequate to minimize erosion of all conveyance systems. - 11.
 Temporary ditch checks or rock check dams are to be used in all proposed or temporary ditches or swales to reduce velocity and to prevent excessive erosion.
 These devices are not considered as a substitute for sediment trapping devices, such as sediment traps or basins.
-Spacing between devices shall be determined from Figure 1, Ditch Check Spacing.
-Calculations supporting spacing shall be submitted for review. - 12.
-Vegetated stream buffers are to be used and maintained to the maximum extent possible to retain channel capacity and stability, and to reduce the movement of pollutants into the waterway. - 13.
-Perimeter silt fence barriers are to be used to decrease the velocity of sheet flows and detain sediment in sheet flow runoff within the project limits.